Disney parks thrive in second quarter and it adds 1.4 million new streaming subscribers

 Disney, however, faces potential ramifications from the trade war launched by President Donald Trump.
 Other U.S. corporations have noted blowback by consumers in overseas markets and on Monday, Trump opened a new salvo in his tariff war, targeting films made outside the U.S.

-In a post Sunday night on his Truth Social platform, Trump said he has authorized the Department of Commerce and the Office of the U.S. Trade Representative to slap a 100% tariff “on any and all Movies coming into our Country that are produced in Foreign Lands.”
+Trump on Monday said that he had he authorized a 100% tariff "on any and all Movies coming into our Country that are produced in Foreign Lands."

-Disney has come under some scrutiny from Trump's administration for other issues.
-In March the head of the Federal Communications Commission said that he was opening an investigation into Disney and its ABC television network to see whether they are "promoting invidious forms of DEI discrimination."
+Disney is already under scrutiny by the Trump administration.
+In March the head of the Federal Communications Commission said that he was opening an investigation into Disney and its ABC television network to determine if they are "promoting invidious forms of DEI discrimination."

-FCC Commissioner Brendan Carr announced the probe in a letter to Iger.
-The company said at the time that it was reviewing the letter and was looking forward to answering the commission's questions.

 As of now, Disney's streaming business continues to grow.
 Its direct-to-consumer business, which includes Disney+ and Hulu, posted quarterly operating income of $336 million compared with $47 million in the prior-year period.
 Revenue increased 8%.